-PROPOSAL TO AMEND THE COMPANY'S ARTICLES OF INCORPORATION TO INCREASE THE NUMBER OF AUTHORIZED SHARES OF COMMON STOCK FROM 20,000,000 SHARES TO 30,000,000 SHARES (PROPOSAL NO. 3)
+PROPOSAL TO AMEND THE COMPANY'S ARTICLES OF INCORPORATION (PROPOSAL NO. 3)

-GENERAL INFORMATION AND BACKGROUND OF THE SHARE INCREASE AMENDMENT
+GENERAL INFORMATION AND BACKGROUND OF THE AMENDMENT

-Effective December 11, 1997, the Company's Board unanimously approved and adopted the Share Increase Amendment to the Company's Articles pursuant to which the number of authorized shares of Common Stock would be increased from 20,000,000 shares to 30,000,000 shares and recommended that such Share Increase Amendment be submitted to the Company's shareholders for approval.
-This summary is qualified in its entirety by reference to the complete text of the Share Increase Amendment, together with the Dual Class Amendment, which is attached to the Proxy Statement as Exhibit B. Shareholders are urged to read the actual text of the Share Increase Amendment in its entirety.
+Effective \\\\\\, 1997, the Company's Board (i) unanimously approved and adopted the Amendment to the Company's Articles pursuant to which the number of authorized shares of Common Stock would be increased from 20,000,000 shares to 30,000,000 shares and the Class A Common Stock, with 30,000,000 authorized shares, would be added to the Company's common stock and (ii) recommended that such Amendment be submitted to the Company's shareholders for approval.